Flexible Vertical Double

 Not available for admission after 2020

-A single 1.5 year postgraduate degree offered by the ANU College of Asia and the Pacific
+A single two year postgraduate award offered by the ANU College of Business and Economics and ANU College of Law